ExpediaGroup/container-startup-autoscaler/README.md

 ### Cluster/CSA Installation
 Executing `csa-install.sh`:
 - Removes any pre-existing CSA kind cluster.
-- Installs a CSA kind cluster.
+- Installs a CSA kind cluster with the latest version of Kubernetes [certified as compatible with CSA](CHANGELOG.md).
 - Creates a new, separate CSA kind cluster kubeconfig file under `$HOME/.kube/`.
 - Pulls metrics-server, loads the image into the CSA kind cluster and installs.
 - Pulls echo-server and loads the image into the CSA kind cluster.